Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

 © Theme Wien

-Therme Wien is a huge hot spring water resort with 26 warm water baths, 23 different saunas and steam baths, children’s play area, quiet zones, restaurants, day-spa facilities and beauty treatments, a water fun park, gym, fitness center, and medical facilities.
+Therme Wien is a huge hot spring water resort with 26 warm mineral water baths, 23 different saunas and steam baths, a children’s play area, quiet zones, restaurants, day-spa facilities and beauty treatments, a water fun park, a gym, fitness center, and medical facilities.
 The large pool complex is in the southern suburbs of Vienna and combines family-friendly adventure play areas with adult-only relaxing, quiet spa and sauna areas.
 Traveling time on the U-Bahn U1 train takes only 15 minutes from the Stephansplatz in central Vienna.
-Online tickets are available from Tiqets — in 2022, reservations are not essential but recommended as the number of visitors is reduced.

 Hot Water Pools and Saunas at Therme Wien Day Spa